chAwater/Linked_Autoencoders_Keras/README.md

 The HandSign dataset is really small: 1080 for Training, 120 for Testing.
 And it is also noisy and have more pixel (64 x 64 x 3).

-Although there are some examples that have good accuracy ([by Tensorflow](https://github.com/mesolmaz/HandSigns_CNN)), I tried one of them, It can get good result in classification, but not work well in autoencoder.
+Although there are some examples that have good accuracy ([by Tensorflow](https://github.com/mesolmaz/HandSigns_CNN)), I tried one of them, it can get good result in classification, but not work well in autoencoder.

 So I build one in my way.

 #### Trick - Data Augmentation

-Small dataset + Noisy, biggest enemy of machine learning.
+<i>Small dataset + Noisy, biggest enemy of machine learning.</i>

-Data Augmentation is a powerful tool that can _create new data from existing one_ through shifting/shearing/rotating/flipping.
+**Data Augmentation** is a powerful tool that can _create new data from existing one_ through shifting/shearing/rotating/flipping.

 ![](./imgs/HandSign_data_with_augmentation.jpg)